Thoughts on Donor Appreciation …

 She believed donor retention was a better strategy than donor acquisition.
-To build her message into our team culture, I came up with this tagline for our office, “We thank before we bank.”
+To build her message into our team culture, I came up with this tagline for our team, “We thank before we bank.”
 Our goal was to send a thank you note before we took the donor’s check to the bank for deposit.
-Now, this was 20+ years ago and times were different.
-Not much for nostalgia, I admit looking back that I miss seeing those checks in the mailbox.
+That was 20+ years ago and times were different.
+Looking back, I miss seeing those donation checks in the office mailbox.
 It allowed me to witness a donor’s generosity through the intimacy of seeing her handwriting, how she addressed the envelope, if she enclosed a note or not.

-Over the last couple of decades, that intimacy with our donors has unconsciously slipped from our lives.
-As online giving, monthly giving, text-to-give, social media and peer-to-peer fundraising efforts have become more standard – well, unfortunately so has our stewardship.
-Thank you notes are auto-generated, immediate and frankly, boring.
+Since then, that intimacy with our donors has unconsciously slipped from our lives.
+As online giving, monthly giving, text-to-give, social media and peer-to-peer fundraising efforts have become more standard – sadly, so has our stewardship.
+Thank you notes have turned into auto-generated tax receipts.

-There’s an old adage, “Have an attitude of gratitude.”
-But, what if we moved to, “Don’t wait to appreciate.”
+You know the old adage, “Have an attitude of gratitude.”
+Well, what if we shifted to “Don’t wait to appreciate.”

 To grasp the significance…to increase the value.

 Y’all, that demands slowing down, redirecting our energy, and connecting with our supporters in a different way.
-Appreciation can’t be automated, it must be made-to-order.
+Appreciation can’t be automated.

-There are many things that can appreciate over time … gold, gems, art, vinyl records, baseball cards, land.
+There are many things that will appreciate over time … gold, gems, art, vinyl records, baseball cards, land.

 Your donors can also appreciate over time.
-If you’re familiar with Penelope Burk’s “Donor Centered Fundraising” research, you already know that year-after-year-after-year-after-year, donors share that they stop giving because they are not thanked in a meaningful way, they are not included, they are not educated about how the work is making an impact, they are asked to give again before they first gift was appreciated.
+If you’re familiar with Penelope Burk’s “Donor Centered Fundraising” research, you already know that year-after-year-after-year-after-year, donors share the reason they stop giving is because they are not thanked in a meaningful way, they are not included, they are not educated about how their gift matters, they are asked to give again before their first gift was appreciated.